 There are several steps in the creation of a Mouton Fur.
-First, the lamb must grade out to ‘Mouton potential’.
-Only one in one hundred lambs will have the dense, soft, and uniform fleece necessary for Mouton.
+First, the lamb must grade out to ‘Mouton potential’ ... it must have the dense, soft, and uniform fleece necessary for Mouton.
 When the raw pelt is shipped to the tannery, it is graded again, and about 15% of the Mouton candidates are rejected at this point.
 Acceptable pelts are tanned, then heat treated to make the wool fibers even more water-resistant and straight, and extremely soft and glossy.
 The fleece is sheared to a uniform length of 5/8 inches (1.6 cm) and dyed.
-Our favorite color is a rich BROWN, but BLACK, WHITE and GRAY are also available.
+Our favorite color is a rich BROWN (Spice Brown), but BLACK, WHITE and GRAY are also available.

 Wool, and therefore Mouton as well, is considered by the medical profession to be hypoallergenic.